-Special Note - Master Yao experienced something similar to a stroke over a year ago and has recovered considerably and is getting better all the time.
+Special Note - Master Yao experienced something similar to a stroke over two years ago and has recovered considerably and is getting better all the time.
 He is still partially limited in some of his movements.
 Extra donations are very much appreciated as his teaching and healing practices were severely limited for a period of time in addition to Pandemic-related limitations.
 (Thank you!)

 November 16th, 2014